 Finally, some students may be supported 50% as RAs and 50% as TAs, with the teaching assignment reduced by half to help balance the time commitment.

 Outstanding eligible candidates may be nominated by the Department for certain diversity-focused Fellowships awarded competitively by the Engineering School.
 These also carry a full-support commitment.

 Fulltime resident PhD students are expected to successfully complete at least twelve graduate courses before the completion of their degree, pass the various examinations required in the program, and start working with an advisor on research in a timely manner.

 Fully supported Ph.D. students are provided with a sufficient stipend to support their living expenses and allow them to devote fulltime effort to their studies.
-These students should not be employed outside the department during the academic year.
+These students should not be employed outside the department.
 The department reserves the right to adjust/reduce internal support to a student found to be in violation of the above stipulations so as to account for any external funding.
 There also may be academic/research performance ramifications to a student found to not be making satisfactory progress and also in violation of the above stipulations.

 All students supported as TAs are expected to satisfactorily complete their teaching duties as directed by the course instructors.
 If needed, they are also expected to make appropriate efforts to enhance their language and communication skills so as to be the most effective teacher possible, which may require participating in training and improvement courses offered by the university.

 Applied Mathematics and Statistics graduates elect one or two graduate student representatives early each Spring semester.
 The representatives attend all department faculty meetings (except where confidential matters are discussed) to provide the students’ point of view on issues being discussed.
 The representatives also provide a means for other students to raise issues, voice concerns, or propose changes anonymously.